-The child is part of a long chain of generations and any stage of his or her life is part of this chain, which transcends one's lifetime.
-From the perspective of infinity, childhood and adulthood, have equal worth.
-"The market value of the very young is small.
-Only in the sight of God and the Law is the apple blossom worth as much as the apple, green shoots as much as a field of ripe corn."
-Any stage in this endless chain of life is different, but its value is ultimate and therefore equal.
-Childhood is not an introduction to real life in years to come – it has its own unconditional meaning.
+childhood and adulthood, immaturity and maturity, have equal worth:

+The market value of the very young is small.
+Only in the sight of God and the Law is the apple blossom worth as much as the apple, green shoots as much as a field of ripe corn.

+Childhood is not an introduction to real life that will only happen later: it has its own unconditional meaning.